 Once you've picked a social media management app, you can make it even more powerful and efficient by automating it.
-Take a look at these 4 workflows to better manage your brand's social media.
+Take a look at ways automation makes you better at social media management or how you can use it to improve your social marketing.
 Or, if you're focused mostly on Instagram, here are 3 ways to automatically post to Instagram for Business.

 The best social media management tools

 Hootsuite for all-in-one social media scheduling, monitoring, and analytics

 MeetEdgar for automating your social media posts

 Loomly for generating post ideas for social media

 Later for cheap (or free) visual social media marketing